 Why use a sinking braid?

-low stretch for better hook sets and sensitivity on long casts
+- Low stretch for better hook sets and sensitivity on long casts

-easier line management
+- Easier line management

-ability to have a bright colored mainline that is easier to see for better bite detection
+- Ability to have a bright-colored mainline that is easier to see for better bite detection

-braided lines last much longer and can often be used effectively for over a year
+- Last much longer and can often be used effectively for over a year

+Many anglers don't know whether the braided lines they use sink or float.
+Most braided lines have a specific gravity of less than one, which causes them to float.
 The specific gravity of water is one, so any line with a specific gravity of less than one is going to float.
-Many anglers don’t know whether their line is floating or sinking.
-To learn more about the specific gravity of all line types, this article and this video demonstrates the characteristics of all line types.
-A braided line that sinks is a new feature.
-The sinking ability of braided lines used on spinning reels provides a number of advantages:
+To learn more about the specific gravity of all line types, this article and this video demonstrate the characteristics of all line types.

 -